Europe’s best churches – from Basilicas in Italy to Medieval churches in England – most beautiful religious buildings in Europe!

 The inscription above the entrance to the chapel reads “These bones that lay here wait to welcome yours” and you really get to ponder the idea of mortality as you admire the macabre columns and walls made of skulls and bones.

 The small Chapel of Bones is located inside Igreja de Sao Francisco church complex and should definitely be on top of your list of things to do in Evora.
 After seeing the chapel and the church, climb to the rooftop for a sweeping view over Evora and the Alentejo countryside.
+Would you add this church to the list of most famous European churches?

 18. Lutheran Church – Hallstatt, Austria

+With so many pretty churches, this one is really beautiful!
 A picture-perfect chapel in the centre of Hallstatt.
 This church has featured on many postcards and picture albums thanks to its simplistic beauty.
 It was built in 1785 as a house of prayer for Evangelists, and it has a rich and long history.

 Located just steps away from Hallstatt marketplace, the church is still very much part of the local community and hosts cultural concerts throughout the year.